-Started in 1996, Inprint’s Teachers-as-Writers Workshops provide tuition-free creative writing workshops for Houston-area K–12 educators.
-These workshops, offered as part of Inprint’s Writers Workshops, provide teachers an encouraging, intimate, and engaging environment to focus on improving their own creative writing capacities.
+Started in 1996, Inprint Teachers-as-Writers Workshops provide tuition-free creative writing workshops for Houston-area K–12 educators.
+These workshops provide teachers with an encouraging and engaging environment to focus on improving their own creative writing skills.

-These workshops are led by accomplished local authors, including students, alumni, and faculty from the prestigious University of Houston Creative Writing Program.
-Workshops are open to K–12 educators of all backgrounds, including those who are exploring creative writing for the first time, as well as aspiring writers who want to prepare work for publication.
+Courses are led by accomplished local authors, including students, alumni, and faculty from the prestigious University of Houston Creative Writing Program.
+Workshops are open to educators of all backgrounds, including those who are exploring creative writing for the first time, as well as aspiring writers who want to prepare work for publication.

-If this workshop is full and you would like to be added to the waiting list click here.
+If the workshop is full and you would like to be added to the waiting list, click here.